oliverhuckfeldt/mocksserver-ws-plugin/README.md

 On the first run the Mocks-Server will create a configuration file.
 We need this file later to register the plugin and the handler classes.
 More information about this can be found in the [quick start guide](https://www.mocks-server.org/docs/quick-start/).

 Connections are established using handler classes.
 A handler object is associated with a route.
 To create a simple handler class, just extend the ``BaseHandler`` from the plugin package.
-The only method you must implement is the ``onMessage`` method, which is called when a message arrive:
+The only methods you must implement are the ``onMessage`` method or ``onJsonMessage``, if the client sends a message in the JSON-Format.
+The plugin tries to parse incoming message as JSON first.
+If that succeeds, the ``onJsonMessage`` method is called.
+If the message could not be parsed a valid JSON, the ``onMessage`` method is called instead.

 ```javascript
 // handler.js